Winter Animals Shadow Matching for Preschoolers

 • Learn how to read and write.

-• Function properly at school and at home.
+• Function properly at school and home.

-• Do activities that require visual acuity such as puzzles, sorting, and mazes.
+• Do activities that require visual acuity, such as puzzles, sorting, and mazes.

 Winter Shadow Matching